PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: Introduction

 Radiology plays a crucial role in modern healthcare, enabling clinicians to visualize internal structures of patients and make informed decisions for diagnosis and treatment.
 Positron Emission Tomography (PET) stands as a cornerstone in contemporary oncological and neurological imaging, offering unparalleled insights into dynamic metabolic processes.
 Unlike imaging modalities like X-ray and CT which primarily focus on information of anatomical structures, PET excels at visualizing metabolic information of physiological functions.
 By tracking the distribution of radioactive tracers, PET can detect early signs of disease progression, monitor treatment response, and guide personalized therapy plans \cite{peng202318f,xue202418f}.
 This functional imaging capability has revolutionized the diagnosis and management of various conditions \cite{schwenck2023advances}.
 In the clinical workflow, radiology reports play a pivotal role in translating imaging into actionable information for healthcare providers.
 These reports summarize the radiologist's interpretation of the images, highlight key observations, and provide recommendations for further evaluation or treatment \cite{pang2023survey}.
 However, the process of manually creating these reports is inherently labor-intensive and time-consuming, often burdening radiologists with a significant administrative workload.
 This not only limits their capacity to handle a growing volume of imaging studies, but also introduces potential delays in patient care \cite{ashraf2023incidence}.

 The recent surge in vision-language models (VLMs) has attracted interest from the medical community, where these models hold great potential to transform various aspects of clinical practice like automatic medical report generation \cite{zhang2024vision}.
 Leveraging the power of large-scale pretraining, VLMs can analyze medical images and generate corresponding textual descriptions, effectively bridging the gap between visual data and clinical language.
 However, existing applications of VLMs in the medical domain have predominantly focused on structural imaging modalities \cite{liu2024gemex,hamamci2024developing,zhu2025how}, while the unique characteristics and clinical value of PET imaging have largely been overlooked in the current research landscape.
-The analysis of PET images poses unique challenges due to the need to integrate functional and anatomical information and specialized knowledge required to interpret tracer uptake patterns \cite{coleman2010pet}.
-Despite its clinical significance, there is a dearth of research exploring the application of VLMs in PET imaging, leaving a significant gap in the development of automated reporting systems for this critical modality.
-Addressing this gap could potentially streamline the PET reporting process, enhance diagnostic accuracy, and improve patient outcomes by providing timely and comprehensive reports \cite{matsubara2022review}.
+As the analysis of PET images poses unique challenges due to the need to integrate functional and anatomical information and specialized knowledge required to interpret tracer uptake patterns \cite{coleman2010pet,matsubara2022review}, it is worth rethinking that \textit{How Far are VLMs from Effective Radiology Report Generation for Positron Emission Tomography Imaging?}

-To address these challenges, we introduce PET2Rep, a large-scale comprehensive benchmark for the evaluation of radiology report generation for PET imaging.
-The evaluation is conducted on a large-scale multimodal dataset of 565 cases with paired PET/CT imaging and corresponding radiology reports.
+To answer this question, we introduce PET2Rep, a comprehensive benchmark for the evaluation of radiology report generation for PET imaging.
 Compared with existing medical benchmarks, the key advantages of PET2Rep can be concluded in the following three aspects.